wduquette/joe/jug/src/extending/registered_types.md

 A proxy type can be defined as a kind of library of static constants and methods.  `JoeSingleton` is just such a proxy type.
-There are no instances of `Joe` at the script level, and so there are instance fields or methods.
+There are no instances of [[joe.Joe]], just the type itself, and so there are no instance fields or methods.

 In this case, the type can be declared to be a *static type*.
 Among other things, this means that attempts to create an instance using the type's